txemaotero/large-molecule-pbc-packing/README.md

 configurations taking into account periodic boundary conditions for large molecules.
 [Packmol](http://m3g.iqm.unicamp.br/packmol/home.shtml) software is required for running this tool so make sure you have it installed and cite it if you use this script.
-[Gromacs](http://www.gromacs.org) editconf utility is also required.
-If you do not have Gromacs installed a basic installation should be enough (un linux-based systems run `apt install gromacs`).

 ## How it works?